-In some people, an elevated blood pressure reading taken during an office visit may not truly indicate hypertension—it could just be an occasional occurrence.
+In some people, blood pressure readings taken during an office visit may be abnormally high, called white coat hypertension, or falsely low, called masked hypertension.
 These people are given a portable device to record their blood pressure over a 24-hour period.
 This helps us more accurately determine whether a person usually has high blood pressure and requires treatment.

 Advanced Lipid Profile

-An advanced lipid profile test gives more information than a standard lipid profile—the cholesterol test your doctor usually gives you—to get a more accurate picture of your risk for cardiovascular disease than the standard lipid profile test received during an annual physical.
+An advanced lipid profile test gives us a more accurate picture of your risk for cardiovascular disease than the standard lipid profile test received during an annual physical.

-With an advanced lipid profile test, we can measure the individual levels of particles that make up LDL (bad) and HDL (good) cholesterol, which can be a better predictor of your risk for heart disease.
-This test may be particularly beneficial in people already on statins and for those with diabetes or prediabetes, and for people who have a family history of early heart disease or stroke.
+With an advanced lipid profile test, we can measure the individual particle size and numbers that make up LDL (bad) and HDL (good) cholesterol, which can be a better predictor of your risk for heart disease and stroke.
+This test may be particularly beneficial in people already on statins, those with diabetes or prediabetes, and for people who have a family history of early heart disease or stroke.

 The ankle-brachial index test measures the blood pressure in the arm and then compares it with the blood pressure in different segments of the legs to screen for peripheral artery disease, a condition that causes decreased blood pressure in the legs and may indicate atherosclerosis in the arteries of the aorta or lower extremities, or both.
-The test is useful for determining decreased blood flow, even at early stages, which can change the course of treatment.
+The test is useful for determining decreased blood flow, even at early stages of disease, which can change the course of treatment.

 Carotid IMT Evaluation